Mirgor

-Mirgor is an Argentinean company that produces electronics, mobile and automotive components, and exports agricultural products.
-The company's administrativea headquarters are located in the city of Buenos Aires,. while its factory is in Río Grande, Tierra de Fuego. electronics and automotive components, and exports, distributes and commercializes agricultural products.
-The company's administrative headquarters are located in the city of Buenos Aires, while its factories are in Río Grande, Tierra de Fuego.
+Mirgor is an Argentinean company that produces electronics, mobile and automotive components, and exports, distributes and commercializes agricultural products.
+It has its administrative headquarters in the city of Buenos Aires, and industrial sites in Río Grande, Garín and Baradero, as well as its own agricultural-livestock exploitation field in Bolívar.

+It is engaged in electronics and auto parts production; design and execution of engineering and system projects; commercial channel management and retail activities; and, since 2018, in agricultural business.

+Its annual revenue in 2023 was approximately 2.5 billion dollars.

+Mirgor is a partner of international brands such as Samsung, Toyota, Ford, Fiat, GM, Mercedes-Benz and Volkswagen.

+It is expected to be among the 100 Argentine companies with the highest number of exports and provides employment to over 3,000 people.
+The average age of the staff is 28 years, and 53% of the company's workforce is composed of women.

+In early 2024, Mirgor's stocks rose by more than 50%.
+It is currently among the top 1000 Argentine companies in terms of exports.

 History

+The company was founded by Nicolás Caputo, Roberto Gustavo Vázquez and Mauricio Macri in 1983.
+Roberto Gustavo Vázquez, hailing from Ford, already had experience in the automotive industry.

 The company began by producing car air-conditioning systems in the city of Río Grande in Argentina.
+Its first product on the market was the Peugeot 504 air conditioner, which Mirgor designed and developed for Sevel.
+At that time, only 5% of cars in Argentina came with air conditioning.

+Macri sold his shares in the company in 1994 and left the board in 1996.

+In 1994, Mirgor began to list its shares on the Buenos Aires Stock Exchange and the London Stock Exchange.

+After the 1998–2002 Argentine great depression, a restructuring of the company took place.
+Among other innovations, it started manufacturing home air conditioners and ventured into the still novel cellular phone industry.

-In 2004, the company began production of home air-conditioning systems, then in 2006 it began clumping activities in the city of Rosario in Argentina.
+In 2004, the company began production of home air-conditioning systems.

 In 2009, Mirgor purchased Industria Austral de Tecnología S.A.
 (IATEC), which produced mobile phones for Nokia in 2010 and televisions for LG in 2011.
-Production of audio equipment, video equipment, and microwaves began in 2012, followed by Dell notebooks a year later.
+Production of audio and video equipment and microwaves began in 2012, followed by Dell notebooks a year later.

 IATEC began assembly of mobile phones and televisions for Samsung in 2014, along with automotive electronics products for Pioneer.
 In 2017, a subsidiary called GMRA was formed, for the branding of consumer electronic and electric products.
 Also in 2017, the company received IATF 16949 and ISO 9001 certification.

-In 2019, Mirgor acquired Holdcar, a holding corporation for Famar and Electrotécnica.
-The former produces mobile phones and consumer-grade modems, which Electrotécnic produces car radios, hardware and software systems, alarms and electronic control modules.
+It is currently IPC-A-610 Class 3 certified.

+In 2016, José Luis Alonso took on the role of CEO of the Group.